 Small plates dedicated to the occasional sip and nibble are a surefire way to whet the appetite.
 Applewood smoked hamachi pastrami ($18) is flavoured with hints of juniper, thyme, and black pepper and rounded with pickled mustard sour cream.
 Plump Australian mussels ($16) are bejewelled with the freshness of vinegar gel, fennel flowers and chives then stacked atop a toasted brioche.
 Or simply luxuriate in the brilliant combination of house-made buckwheat bread and airy yuzu butter ($13).

 The feast-worthy sharing plates continue with a steady showcase of flavours and textures.
 Sweet Argentinian scampi ($26) tossed in dashi and tomato pomelo jelly.
 Meaty purple clams ($31) from Hama Hama come with toasted koji and green asparagus, finished with chilli-dill oil dressing.
 The exotic swordfish belly bacon ($28) tangoes with handmade ricotta cavatelli and pops of Chitose corn, making it the absolute must-order dish of our evening.

-You can’t knock the reasonable prices, the banter of the waiters, the sing-a-long ’90s tunes, and great flavours and textures on the plates here.
+For sweet endings, a toasted castella cake ($14) carries a sincere tune of pure bliss with layers of creme fraiche ice cream and razor-thin flakes of snow salt.
+You just can’t knock the generally reasonable prices, the banter of the waiters, the sing-a-long ’90s tunes, and delicious plates here.
 Sail on down.